microsoft/nova-facade/packages/nova-react-test-utils/README.md

 - get proper split between apollo and relay
 - update docs
 - sort out dependencies, figure out which ones should be dev deps and normal deps (probably some more should be normal deps to have proper typings shipped to 1JS)
-- figure out how exports map work in package.json and if we should add relay/apollo paths